UofT-DSI/onboarding/onboarding_documents/participant_guidelines.md

 ## Session Recordings

-The instructional team will record the live learning sessions via Zoom and provide participants with access to the recordings for the duration of the certificate experience.
+The instructional team will record the live learning sessions via Zoom and provide participants with access to the recordings for the duration of the microcredential experience.
 Recordings are uploaded to YouTube as unlisted videos.

 If you prefer not to appear in the recordings, please keep your camera turned off during sessions.
 If you have any concerns about recording content during the live learning sessions, please contact the DSI team via email.